matloff/fasteR/README.md

 ![alt text](https://raw.githubusercontent.com/matloff/fasteR/master/inst/images/MLB.png)

 There does indeed seem to be an upward trend in time.
 Ballplayers should be more careful!

+(Though it is far beyond the scope of this tutorial, which is on R rather than statistics, it should be pointed out that interpretation of the regression coefficients must be done with care.
+It may be, for instance, that heavier players tend to have longer careers.
+If so, fitting our linear form to data that has many older, heavier players may misleadingly imply that most individual players gain weight as they age.
-(Of course, they would insist the gained weight is all muscle. :-) )
+And of course, they would insist the gained weight is all muscle. :-) )

 Note again that the **plot** function noticed that we supplied it with